Tasyaharris25/SQL-Portfolio/README.md

 # SQL-Portfolio

-This repository will be my collection of SQL projects that I have done.
+Hello!
+I'm Tasya!
+Thank you for stopping by.
+This is the repository where I collected all my SQL projects.
+Please note that this project is my solo projects.
+Hope you can find some insights here!